Two-dimensional fluctuations and competing phases in the stripe-like antiferromagnet BaCoS$_2$

-The $\chi$ and $C_P$ behavior of the same \BCS powder sample is shown in the middle and bottom panels of Fig.\ref{fig:TvsorthochiHC}, respectively.
-Both curves display a clear anomaly at $T_N$, which we define as the specific heat peak seen at $\sim 290$ K. Contrary to previous reports, we do not define $T_N$ as the temperature of the cusp-like anomaly in the $\chi$ curve.
+The $\chi$ and $C_P$ behavior of the same \BCS\ powder sample is shown in the middle and bottom panels of Figure \ref{fig:TvsorthochiHC}, respectively.
+Both curves display a clear anomaly at $T_N$, which we define as the specific heat peak at $\sim 290$ K. Contrary to previous reports, we do not define $T_N$ as the temperature of the cusp-like anomaly in the $\chi$ curve.
 Indeed, this anomaly does not necessarily reflect the onset of a long-range AFM order but rather an abrupt suppression of the spin susceptibility, as previously found in other Mott systems, such as the aforementioned BaVS$_3$ \cite{mih00}, where no long-range AFM order occurs at the metal-insulator transition.
 We shall confirm later the validity of this observation in the present case.
 Notable is the large fluctuation region around $T_N$ suggesting strong short-range fluctuations and a reduced dimensionality of the transition.
-This scenario is supported by the strong anisotropy of the susceptibility measured on an oriented single crystal, shown in the same plot.
-Note that the above anomaly is seen only for fields parallel to the $ab$ plane, while the susceptibility curve for field perpendicular to the plane is almost flat, thus corroborating a model of two-dimensional ordering of the moments within this plane.
+This observation suggests a scenario of quasi-twodimensional magnetic order where the magnetic moments lie within the $ab$-plane, consistent with the aforementioned neutron diffraction studies \cite{kod96,man97} and by the strong anisotropy of the susceptibility measured on an oriented single crystal, shown in Figure \ref{fig:TvsorthochiHC}.
+Namely, the model of two-dimensional ordering of the moments within the $ab$-plane is corroborated by the fact that the characteristic cusp at $T_N$ in the ZFC curve is seen only for fields parallel to the $ab$-plane, while the susceptibility curve for field perpendicular to the plane is almost flat.